cb-hackers/cbEnchanted/README.txt

 ------------------

 cbEnchanted is a remake of CoolBasic beta runtime.
-The CBCompiler.exe files in this release are modified in such a way that only the old runtime is replaced with the new, cbEnchanted runtime.
-All the other parts of compiler is owned by Jukka Lavonen.
+The CBCompiler.exe files in Windows release are modified in such a way that the old runtime is replaced with the new, cbEnchanted runtime.
+The compiler has also been replaced with a modded compiler that has its function limit raised to 2000.
+All the other parts of CBCompiler are owned by Jukka Lavonen.

 All hail CoolBasic! http://www.coolbasic.com